Hyle-org/hyle/README.md

 #### Memory profiling

-Hylé has built-in support for the `dhat` crate, which uses the valdring dhat viewer for memory profiling.
+Hylé has built-in support for the `dhat` crate, which uses the valgrind dhat viewer for memory profiling.
 This has a runtime performance cost, so should only be enabled when needed.
 The corresponding feature is `dhat`.